 Contact Your Elected Officials

-Reaching out to your representatives at the local, state, and federal levels is a quick way to advocate for more funding, more high-quality programs, and greater student success!
+Reaching out to your elected officials at the local, state, and federal levels is a quick way to advocate for more funding, more high-quality programs, and greater student success!

 Common Cause: Enter your address at Common Cause to find your elected officials, learn how to contact them, see bills they’ve introduced, committees they serve on, and political contributions they’ve received.